 - Fields of Study

 - Preparatory for studies or careers in

-- Chinese studies, cultural studies, literature, poetry, drama and theatre.
+- Chinese studies, cultural studies, literature, poetry, drama, theatre and music.

-In spring, we will focus on rehearsals and technical theatre work in order to mount a full-fledged theatrical production of an original Chinese verse drama based on the mythical story of Moon Lady.
+In spring, we will focus on rehearsals and technical theatre work in order to mount a full-fledged theatrical production bringing all the previous experimentations and innovations together into a fantastic and coherent production.
 This end-of-program public presentation will put to the test our collective understanding of Chinese mythology, poetry and drama, and help us convey this understanding in a complex form of the theatre of fantasy.